 One of my biggest pet peeves in Brussels is how people deal with public transportation.
 Before everyone exits the metro, tram or bus, passengers are trying to shove their way on.
 Not so in Hong Kong.
 The metro has lines painted on the floor, indicating people waiting should stand off to the side and people exiting should stick to the middle.
 The shocker is people actually queue up between the lines!

 What’s even more surprising are the ‘lanes’ in some of the underground hallways.
 Much of Hong Kong is linked by a series of shopping malls and tunnels connecting the metro stations.
 In many of these hallways, there are lines down the middle, like lanes on the street.
 (Some even have green arrows and red Xs just like the motorway).
 Again, people actually walk on the assigned side.

 I would have also expected a city of this size to be dirty.
-While we definitely saw the effects of the air pollution, both on the sooty buildings and the haze over the harbor, the streets, public spaces and metros were incredibly clean.
+While we saw the effects of the air pollution, both on the sooty buildings and the haze over the harbour, the streets, public spaces and metros were incredibly clean.

-We saw signs posted everywhere stating how often the area was cleaned and/or the high fines incurred for littering.
+We saw signs posted everywhere stating how often the area was cleaned and the high fines incurred for littering.